DataScience-ArtificialIntelligence/DataStructures/BellmanFordDijkstraSP And PrimsKruskalMST/README.md

 # Lab 10:
 For better presentation
-Input: Use Switch-case or If-else to prompt user and chosen by the user.
-Use hierarchy of Problem then possible ways to solve it on terminal.
+Input: Use Switch-case or If-else to prompt the user and choose by the user.
+Use a hierarchy of problems then possible ways to solve it on the terminal.
 Write name and describe (1 or 2 lines) its data structure used in the code on the terminal.
-Use may use different data structure to execute the code for same problem.
+Users may use different data structures to execute the code for the same problem.

-Output: Present some basic Visualization of the result.
+Output: Present some basic Visualisation of the result.
 For example, use Excel graph-plot to present visual graphs and figures.